tBuLi/symfit/docs/fitting_types.rst

     model = Model({y: x**4 - 10 * x**2 - x})  # Skewed Mexican hat
     fit = Fit(model, minimizer=DifferentialEvolution)
+    fit_result = fit.execute()

-However, due to how the algorithm works, it's not great at finding the exact minimum (but it will find it if given enough time).
+However, due to how this algorithm works, it's not great at finding the exact minimum (but it will find it if given enough time).
 You can work around this by "chaining" minimizers: first run a global minimization to (hopefully) get close to your answer, and then polish it off using a local minimizer::